 The information you include in a design brief and how you manage the approval of the design plans can make or break your design project.
 Before you begin creative production, be sure to:

-• Prioritize creating a design brief before launching any project to align on expectation and outcomes.
+- Prioritize creating a brief before launching any project to align on expectations and outcomes.

-• implement a workflow tool that streamlines clunky processes in various platforms so that teams can stay focused on the outcome without unnecessary admin tasks.
+- Implement a workflow tool that streamlines clunky processes in various platforms so teams can stay focused on the outcome without having to deal with unnecessary admin tasks.

-Ziflow is the perfect tool for successful sign-off of design briefs by the client and design team as all stakeholders get real-time updates and notifications throughout the review and approval.
+Ziflow is the perfect tool for successful sign-off of design briefs by the client and design team, as all stakeholders get real-time updates and notifications throughout the review and approval process.
 Learn more about using Ziflow's creative collaboration platform to review and approve your design projects from brief to final version.